AbhishekNiraula/Eastern-CinePlex-Final/readme.md

 - But, now with updated code all of the data that are changed will be intact in three files `reserve.txt`, `movies.txt` and `users.txt` and loaded as user interacts with the program.
 - If by any case there is issue with executing `main.exe` you can delete it and rerun the program.
 If there is issue with files the files can just be deleted and they will be created again by the program itself.

+## Contact Us and Licensing:
+If any passionate contributor wants to add new functionality to code they can freely add things to the project.
+Anybody can use this project as an inspiration and means to learn C programming language.
+  - Let us know about the changes and your experience with this project at: abhisekniraula321@gmail.com

+### Happy Coding!